pulumi/workshops/embedding-pulumi/5-putting-it-together/README.md

 <summary><b>Question:</b> Where are you finding the logs?</summary>

 <br/>
-Answer: You'll find all of the info logs appearing in the terminal with your API.
+<b>Answer:</b> You'll find all of the info logs appearing in the terminal with your API.
 </details>

 This program automatically destroys all resources after a successful run, so you shouldn't need to spin anything down.